14 Post-earnings announcement drift

 lm(fyear ~ month + year, data = fyear_data))

-The results of these regressions are show in Table 14.2.
+The results of these regressions are shown in Table 14.2.

 modelsummary(fms,